UWC Procedures

 Within seven days after the UWC accepts the complaint

-Must be received by the Secretary within 10 days after the parties receive the evidence
+Must be received by the Director within 10 days after the parties receive the evidence

-The Secretary sends the investigation report to the parties
+The Director sends the investigation report to the parties

 Within 60 days after the investigator’s appointment

-Must be received by the Secretary within 10 days after the parties receive the investigation report
+Must be received by the Director within 10 days after the parties receive the investigation report

 The first day of the hearing